douxing365/cse15l-lab-reports/lab_report2.md

 3. A terminal interaction where you log into your ieng6 account without being asked for a password.
    * ![Image](terminalinteraction.png)<br />

+# Part 3: Describe something I learned from lab
+ * I learned a lot about servers from the labs in weeks two and three.
+Previously, I had no idea how to start a server, but these labs have given me a solid understanding.
+Additionally, I learned how to log into the school's system through ieng6.
+Moreover, I mastered saving my login credentials, which has made it convenient as I no longer need to enter my password for subsequent logins.
+These skills are not only crucial for my current academic projects but also lay a strong foundation for my future endeavors in computer networking and system administration.